Korean Beauty has become one of the most popular topics for a while now and this is not just “another trend”, it is here to stay.

 Step 8 – Eye Cream

-This is a step that a lot of people dont do and I believe is as important as the rest of the face.
-This are is the thinnest and delicate area of your face and that is why adding a specific type of cream for it is crucial.
+This is a step that a lot of people skip or forget and I believe it is as important as the rest of the face.
+This is the thinnest and most delicate area of your face and that is why adding a specific type of cream for it is crucial.

-Eye creams are concentrated with also powerful ingredients that will not only add moisture and keep this area hydrated but they will also help reduce puffiness, brighten your under eye area, prevent and/or fight thin lines.
+Eye creams are concentrated with powerful ingredients that will not only add moisture and keep this area hydrated, but they will also help reduce puffiness, brighten your under-eye area, and prevent and/or fight thin lines.

 Tip: Be gentle when applying your eye cream.
-Use tapping motions using your pinkie finger and don’t rub or pull.
+Use tapping motions with your pinky finger and don’t rub or pull.
 Do this step every day and night.

 Step 9 – Moisturizer

-This comes in different forms and types of texture (cream, gel, lotion, etc) and they hydrate and keep moisture locked in your skin preventing it from drying, leave skin looking plumper and smoother.
+These come in different forms and types of texture (cream, gel, lotion, etc.) and they hydrate and keep moisture locked in your skin, preventing it from drying, leave skin looking plumper and smoother.
 Some moisturizers could have other ingredients that can also help treat other skin problems as well.

-Tip: You may use a moisturizer on face and neck every day.
+Tip: You may use a moisturizer on the face and neck every day.
 Pick the one that works best for your skin type.
-Look for ingredients such as hyaluronic acid centella asiatica and snail.
+Look for ingredients such as hyaluronic acid, centella asiatica, and snail.

 Step 10 – SPF

-A must have and must wear every day product.
-Reasons why, it not only protects your skin from sun damage but also is the most effective way to prevent aging.
+A must-have-and-must-wear-everyday product.
+Reasons why, it not only protects your skin from sun damage but it also is the most effective way to prevent aging.

 What no one tells you about the Korean Skin Care routine

-Here are my favorite facts should know about this skincare Korean phenomenon:
+Here are my favorite facts you should know about this Korean skincare phenomenon:

 Have self care as a priority

-Skin for them, is a habit and not just a “new trend” or something you “have to” do at a certain age.
-Their goal is to focus on preventing instead of having to treat the skin after it has been already damage by different factors like sun, pollution and of course, aging.
+Skincare for them is a habit and not just a “new trend” or something you “have to do at a certain age.”
+Their goal is to focus on preventing instead of having to treat the skin after it has already been damaged by different factors like sun, pollution, and of course, aging.